You landed a job interview – congrats! That is half the battle in obtaining a new job.

 Do Your Research

-The first thing I’d recommend you do is read and re-read the job opening description and requirements.
-First and foremost, feel confident in that you are qualified.
+Time to do your research!
+The first thing I’d recommend you do is to read and re-read the job opening description and requirements.
+First and foremost, feel confident that you are qualified.
 Secondly, by doing this, you’re getting an understanding of what the recruiter and hiring manager are looking for.
-During the interview, apply what they’re looking for with your own strengths and accomplishments.
-This is a way to subtly pepper that in to the conversation without being too explicit.

-I also recommend researching the company extensively.
+Next, record everything you can on the company itself.
 It’s obvious to review the company website, so you can always start there.
 I then typically search the company in Google to see what news articles pop up, making sure to read the most recent.
-This helps to not only to get a feel for what the company is doing, but also to see how the company is portrayed in the media.
-It also never hurts to research the company’s social channels.
-This way, you can get a sense of what kind of message they are putting forth externally.
+This helps not only to get a feel for what the company is doing but also to see how the company is portrayed in the media.
+Definitely check out the company’s social channels too to get a sense of their branding and voice in the market.

+Re-review the job role and description and anticipate questions the recruiter or team you’re meeting with will ask you.
 The biggest advice I can give you is to think like an interviewer or hiring manager.
 What kind of questions would you ask someone if you were interviewing?
 I’ll jot down some initial questions I think they’ll ask me, and then I head to Glassdoor.com.
 You can search the company there to see if any past interview information has been published.
 From there, I recommend Googling things like “X role interview questions” to see what’s out there in cyberspace.
-After I have a long list of questions, I’ll take a lot of time to think about how I’ll answer those.
-I make sure to type my answers into the document as well and practice saying them out loud.
+Once you nail down some of the questions you think you’ll be asked, take some time to think about how you’ll answer.
+Write out your responses in your study guide.

-The last thing I do in my document is think of questions I’ll want to ask the interviewer about the role or company culture, for example.
+Think about what questions you too want to ask the interviewer.
+Whether it’s about the company culture, the role, or the team you will potentially be on.
+Write those down in your document too to help you memorize them for the actual interview day.
 By the time I’m done with all these exercises, I have a pretty meaty document that I can then print off and use as a ‘study guide’ of sorts to feel 100% confident when I walk into that interview.